InsultingPros/LazyKFWiki/docs/UnrealScript/Decompilation.md

 ## Notable Mention

-There are few decompilation guides around, but one of the KF orientated ones in [kazachidla's](http://steamcommunity.com/profiles/76561198012931650) **UT Package Tool** [guide](https://steamcommunity.com/sharedfiles/filedetails/?id=314459304).
+There are few decompilation guides around, but one of the KF orientated ones is [kazachidla's](http://steamcommunity.com/profiles/76561198012931650) **UT Package Tool** [guide](https://steamcommunity.com/sharedfiles/filedetails/?id=314459304).